signumsoftware/agile/README.md

 [Agile (Signum Framework)](http://www.signumframework.com/)
 ===================================================

-Agile is an example of a LOB solution using Signum Framework.

-It has a similar schema to the famous Northwind example database (Order, OrderLines, Customer, Employees, Suppliers...) and the same data.

-As we complete the application we will upload the sources here and write tutorials in Codeproject.
+Agile is a clone of Trello build with Signum Framework.
+It's much less polished but can be installed in a local server, avoiding data-privacy issues.

+In order to compile it you need Visual Studio 2013.

 - [Signum Framework website](http://www.signumframework.com/)
 - [Signum Framework github repository](https://github.com/signumframework/signumframework)

-In order to compile it you need Visual Studio 2010, ASP.Net MVC 3.0 and Signum Framework Installed.